AR-js-org/AR.js-Docs/docs/location-based.md

 -----

-⚡️ Usually, in Location Based, it's nice to have the augmented content that will always face the user, so when you rotate the camera, 3D models or most of all, text, is well visible.
+⚡️ Usually, in Location Based, it's nice to have the augmented content that will always face the user, so when you rotate the camera, 3D models or most of all, text, are well visible.

 Look at [this example](https://github.com/AR-js-org/AR.js/tree/master/aframe/examples/location-based/always-face-user) in order to create `gps-entity-place` entities that will always face the user (camera).